-The engine oil level should be in the upper area B of the engine oil level viewer.
+The engine oil level should be in the upper part of the range (B) of the engine oil level viewer.

-- When the engine oil level is in area A of the engine oil level viewer: - Do not add engine oil. - When the engine oil level is in area of the engine oil level viewer: - Engine oil can be added. - When the engine oil level is in area of the engine oil level viewer: - Add engine oil. ( p.
-187)
+- \sim When the engine oil level is in area $oldsymbol{\Lambda}$ of the engine oil level viewer: - Do not add engine oil. - When the engine oil level is in area B of the engine oil level viewer: - Engine oil can be added. - When the engine oil level is in area of the engine oil level viewer: - Add engine oil. ( p.
+182)